samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 In this study we used a machine learning method called *XG-Boost* to predict decisions to give thrombolysis at each of 132 hospitals in England and Wales that deal with emergency stroke admissions.

-In order to make the model easier to explain we found the most important features that would predict whether a patient received thrombolysis or not.
-We found that with 8 features we could get accuracy that was very close to using all available features.
+In order to make the model easier to explain, we found the most important features that would predict whether a patient received thrombolysis or not.
+We found that with just 8 features we could get accuracy that was very close to using *all* available features.
 These 8 features were:

 * *S2BrainImagingTime_min*: Time from arrival at hospital to scan
 * *S2StrokeType_Infarction*: Stroke type: clot ('infarction') or bleed ('haemorrhage')